cosmos/ibc/spec/ics-3-connection-semantics/README.md

 `Key` and `Value` are assumed to be byte slices; encoding details are left to a later ICS.

-Blockchains need the ability to introspect their own root-of-trust (with `getRootOfTrust`) in order to confirm that the connecting chain has stored the correct one.
+Blockchains also need the ability to introspect their own root-of-trust (with `getRootOfTrust`) in order to confirm that the connecting chain has stored the correct one.

 #### Subprotocols